mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-01-23-mia-di-portrait.md

   feature: paperfaces-mia-di-lg.jpg
   thumb: paperfaces-mia-di-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53, Sktchy]
+tags: [portrait, illustration, paper by 53, sktchy]
 ---

 Cooler tones for the eyeshadow and a hint of pink to warm up the cheeks.
 PaperFaces portrait of [Mia Di D.](http://sktchy.com/BBBOaH) inspired by Sktchy.